 - A copy of undergraduate and graduate student transcripts.

-Note: Thesis papers are not requested or desired.
+Note: Thesis papers or practicums are not requested or desired.

 The Great Lakes Commission-Sea Grant Fellowship award is $42,000 over a one-year period.
 Of this amount, $36,000 is provided to each Fellow for compensation.
 The remaining $6,000 will be used to cover health insurance for the Fellow and support fellowship-related travel.
 During the fellowship, the Great Lakes Commission may provide supplemental funds for work-related travel by the Fellow.
 The fellowship is managed by the Great Lakes Commission in consultation with the National Sea Grant Office (NSGO).